Close Menu

 You will need help filling out your SSD application.
 We will help with that.
 Likewise, you will need help to complete SSA’s forms.
 We will review your forms to make sure they are done right.

 In addition to SSDI and SSI benefits, the SSA will also award you health insurance benefits.
 For example, SSDI benefits come with Medicare.
-Learn more about Medicare benefits.
+Learn information about Medicare benefits.
 SSI comes with Medicaid.
-You can learn more here about Medicaid benefits.
+You can learn information about Medicaid benefits.

 When it is time for your hearing, we will make sure your records are complete.
 We will need records from your primary care doctor and from your doctor who treats you for lupus.
 If you have mental issues, then we will need record from your psychologist and counselor.
 Hopefully, these treating doctors will write you a letter that explains your symptoms and why they keep you from working.

 Once we have all your records, then we will prepare you to testify in court.
 We will review questions the judge might ask.
 You will know what to say to the judge.
 Also, the judge often calls experts to give testimony.
-These witnesses are a medical expert and a vocational expert.
+These witnesses are a medical expert and an expert on jobs.
 We will question these witnesses for you.

-Find out more here about what questions the judge asks at your hearing.
+Find out about what questions the judge asks at your hearing.
 At the hearing, we won’t let you be treated poorly.
-You need a lawyer with experience on your side, because the SSA will try to deny your claim for lupus benefits.
+You need a lawyer with experience on your side.
+Because the SSA will try to deny your claim for SSDI and SSI benefits.

-NO UPFRONT FEES TO HIRE US FOR YOUR LUPUS CASE
+NO UPFRONT FEES TO HIRE US TO WIN YOUR SSD BENEFITS

 Facebook Twitter LinkedIn